7 of missy elliott's most iconic outfits

 Missy Elliott has been captivating audiences ever since she burst onto the scene with her hit 1997 debut album, Supa Dupa Fly.
 As the first female rapper inducted into the Songwriters Hall of Fame, Elliott has a long list of accolades to her name including 6 Grammys and 2 American Music Awards.
-But besides her revolutionary contributions to music, the hip-hop legend has also been a major influence on the fashion world.
-Through high fashion red carpet looks to music video costumes reminiscent of the theatre, Elliott has been continuously pushing the needle forward in fashion throughout the years.
+But besides her revolutionary contributions to music, the hip hop legend has also been a major influence in the fashion world.
+Through high fashion red carpet looks to music video costumes reminiscent of the theater, Elliott has continuously been pushing the needle forward in fashion throughout the years.

-In honour of her 48th birthday, i-D takes a look at some of her most iconic style moments:
+In honor of her 48th birthday i-D takes a look at some of her most iconic style moments:

 2001 MTV Music Video Awards

 As a tribute to one of her close friends and fellow hit maker, Missy Elliott wore a white jacket with a bedazzled illustration of the late Aaliyah on it.
 Elliott, alongside childhood friend and longtime collaborator Timbaland, had worked with Aaliyah extensively throughout their careers and even wrote and produced nine tracks on the late singer’s 1996 album, One in a Million.
 In a 2010 interview with MTV, Elliott expressed how much she missed the rising star saying, “There's not a day that goes by that I don't think of Aaliyah”.